 A versatile tool to help fault find and check the health of your RV’s electrical circuits.
 You can use it to check continuity, resistance, and voltage for both DC and AC circuits.

 A multimeter can even read current flow across the entire electrical system.
-It’s worthwhile taking the time to understand how to use it before you venture out and need it.
+So, it’s worthwhile taking the time to understand how to use it before you venture out and need it.

 Luckily, we have a detailed guide on how to use a multimeter in your camper.